Chippalrus/p5comfy_Experiments/README.md

 # p5comfy_Experiments
- Some experiemention with p5 and comfy for Twitch
+ Experimentation with p5 and comfy for Twitch.
+Simple animations with event triggers.